Key Takeaways

 SSI can only be paid from the date of your application and moving forward.
 So, if you think you’re eligible, the SSA advises you to apply soon so you don’t miss out on valuable benefits.6

-You can also visit NCOA's BenefitsCheckUp® to assess your eligibility for other programs that can help pay for health care, medicine, food, utilities, and more.
-Use our free, confidential tool to find savings for you or a loved one.
+BenefitsCheckUp® can also help you assess your eligibility for SSI and other programs that can help pay for health care, medicine, food, and utilities.
+Simply start by entering your ZIP code.

 Sources